Selia2000/project-/README.md

 It is an app that will allow every kind of people (student,children, doctor,workers) to have a lot of book to read without having to go to a physical library.
+ They can let some comments after reading a book.
+This will help others people in their choice to read one book

 **Getting Started
 Download links from Github: